On the Influence of Parallax Effects in Thick Silicon Sensors in Coherent Diffraction Imaging: Signal to Noise, Contrast and Spatial Resolution

 The resolution of a sensor depends on more than just its ability to separate the smallest feature of interest.
 Factors such as PSF blurring, geometric distortions, and contrast variations also play a role.
-To quantitatively estimate the PSF's impact on spatial resolution and image contrast, we used line patterns with defined line densities, shown in Fig.~\ref{Fig:simulated-line-density-panels}.
+To quantitatively estimate the impact of the PSF on spatial resolution and image contrast, we used line patterns with defined line densities, shown in Fig.~\ref{Fig:simulated-line-density-panels}.
 By design, the line density doubles as the pattern number doubles, with patterns grouped into panels labeled a) to e) and numbered 1 to 10.
 To simulate different scattering angles from $\approx 9^\circ$ to $\approx 66^\circ$, the panel was convolved with the PSF for each angle.
 The result is shown in Fig.~\ref{Fig:simulated-line-density-panels}.
-The direct FEL beam hits the detector plane perpendicularly at $y = 1024$ or $2048$, defining $2\Theta = 0$. $2\Theta$ increases with decreasing $y$-values.
+The direct XFEL beam hits the detector plane perpendicularly at $y = 1024$ or $2048$, defining $2\Theta = 0$. $2\Theta$ increases with decreasing $y$-values.

 As expected, the line patterns become increasingly blurred as the scattering angle increases.
 The blurring intensifies with higher photon energies and smaller pixel sizes.
 For instance, pattern $4$ at $20\,\text{keV}$ and a $50\,\mu \text{m}$ pixel size shows strong contrast at $2\Theta$ between $9^\circ$ and $17^\circ$ (panel a), but the contrast significantly diminishes at $2\Theta > 62.8^\circ$ (panel e).
-These line patterns were used to quantify the contrast based on scattering angle and photon energy, as shown in Fig.~\ref{Fig:contrast-vs-scattering-angle-energy} for two pixel sizes $50\,\mu\text{m}$ (left image) and $100\,\mu\text{m}$ (right image).
-For smaller pixels, the contrast drops below the initial value of $0.86$ (at $2\Theta = 0$, red dashed line) by more than 10\% (blue area) or 20\% (grey area) starting at $2\Theta\gtrapprox 20^\circ$.
+These line patterns were used to quantify the contrast

+based on scattering angle and photon energy, where $L_{\text{max}/\text{min}}$ is the maximum and minimum brightness of the line pattern, calculated for a specific range of scattering angles.
+The result is shown in Fig.~\ref{Fig:contrast-vs-scattering-angle-energy} for two pixel sizes $50\,\mu\text{m}$ (left image) and $100\,\mu\text{m}$ (right image).
+For smaller pixels, the contrast drops below the initial value of $0.86$ (at $2\Theta = 0$, red dashed line) by more than 10\% (light grey area) or 20\% (dark grey area) starting at $2\Theta\gtrapprox 20^\circ$.
 As photon energy increases, the contrast decrease is faster and more pronounced, falling below $40\%$ for $E \gtrapprox 12\,\text{keV}$.